DeFi is a suite of projects all focused on providing permissionless financial services to anyone with an internet connection.

 When it comes to examining new DeFi applications, there are a few key components to keep in mind:

 Custody is used to describe who holds (or maintains custody) of your assets.
-Most services fall into two buckets: custodial or non-custodial.
+Most services fall into two buckets: custodial and non-custodial.

-Custodial solutions can be highlighted by exchanges such as Coinbase or Binance.
+Custodial solutions can be highlighted by exchanges such as Coinbase.
 This means that although there is an “account balance”, the totals seen on the asset overview are merely numbers on a screen, credited by the true owner, the exchange provider.

 On the opposite side of the spectrum, we have non-custodial solutions – or services in which the provider does not maintain ownership over the assets passing through the platform.
 Non-custodial solutions like Uniswap or dYdX generally involve the usage of smart contracts, in which assets are locked and transferred using autonomous code rather than by human actors.